TheCacophonyProject/docs/pages/01.home/release-notes-2020/item.md

 - Added tags for deer, sheep, and goat
 - Fix issues with users under groups in the Admin area

+#### Upload Processing

+- Cacophony Index fix for silent recordings: update correction curve so it is never negative
+-
 ## Week of 20 January

 ### Production